oerc0122/MDANSE/Doc/pages/analysis.rst

 Therefore, the eigenvector belonging to the smallest eigenvalue, :math:`\lambda_{\mathrm{min}}`, is the desired solution.
 At the same time :math:`\lambda_{\mathrm{min}}` gives the average error per atom.
-The result of *RBT* analysis is stored in a new trajectory file that contains only *RBT* motions.
+The result of RBT analysis is stored in a new trajectory file that contains only RBT motions.

 .. _unfolded-trajectory:

 Unfolded Trajectory
 '''''''''''''''''''
-An "Unfolded Trajectory" in the context of molecular dynamics simulations refers to a trajectory data file that has been processed or analyzed to reveal the unfolding or expansion of molecular structures over time.
+An unfolded trajectory in the context of molecular dynamics simulations refers to a trajectory data file that has been processed or analyzed to reveal the unfolding or expansion of molecular structures over time.
 This term is particularly relevant in the study of biomolecules or